kaspth/oaken/README.md

     $ gem install oaken

+## Features

+### Fixture to Seed Converter

+You can now use Oaken to easily convert your Rails fixtures to seedable models.
+To utilize this feature, run the following command:

+    $ rails generate oaken:fixture_converter

+This will convert `users.yml` to `users.rb`.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `bin/test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.